koii-network/docs/quickstart/hello-world/introduction.md

 <!-- add line break below -->

-We accomplish all these by utilizing [Koii Nodes](/run-a-node/introduction/types-of-nodes).
+We accomplish all these by utilizing <Tooltip text="Koii Nodes"/>.

 ![banner](../img/nodesandtasks.svg)